open-resources/learning_outcomes/README.md

 4) if an instructor is using a different textbook, they should still be able to use our problem bank because there will be that Rosetta Stone linking learning outcomes between textbooks.
 This is what @stevecollins17 will be working on.

 So if we use those codes, all the above becomes a lot easier/better than carting around strings with full sentences.

+## Instructions

+Learning outcomes are tagged under the format (Topic.Subtopic.Subsubtopic.LearningOutcome) with each category enumerated in descending order from the Masterlist_Topics_Outcomes.yml file.

+Ex.
+(2.4.2.1) would refer to the second topic, fourth subtopic, second subsubtopic, first learning objective.

+When adding new learning objectives, topics, subtopics or subsubtopics be sure to add to the bottom of the respective list as to not skew all subsequent tag values.

+If a specific subtopic does not have a subsubtopic the tagging format simply reduces to the format (Topic.Subtopic.LearningOutcome) leaving a tag with only 3 values.
+(Ex.
+2.4.2)

+The first subtopic of each topic and the first subsubtopic of each subtopic are labeled Topic Outcomes and Subtopic Outcomes, respectively.
+This allows for the input of learning objectives that pertain to the entire topic or subtopic under these categories.
+With the exception of a subtopic with no subsubtopics, the learning objectives in this case, are simply listed under the subtopic and the reduced 3 value tagging format is used (see above).

+The Masterlist_Topics_Outcomes.yml file should be formatted as follows:

+Topic:
+	Topic Outcomes:
+		- Learning Objective
+		- Learning Objective
+	Subtopic (without subsubtopic):
+		- Learning Objective
+		- Learning Objective
+	Subtopic (with subsubtopic):
+		Subtopic Outcomes:
+ 			- Learning Objective
+ 			- Learning Objective
+ 		Subsubtopic:
+ 			- Learning Objective
+ 			- Learning Objective